-Whilst continuing to grow locally with the acquisition of Volksbank Malta in September 2014, MeDirect also set its sights on expanding abroad and launched its Belgian business as an online bank offering savings, investments and wealth management services.
+Whilst continuing to grow locally with the acquisition of Volksbank Malta Limited in September 2014, MeDirect also set its sights on expanding abroad and launched its Belgian business as an online bank offering savings, investments and wealth management services.

 MeDirect SA/NV became a fully licenced Belgian bank in 2015.